AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 ## Grant Of Rights For The Beneficiary

+* The rights granted below are not exclusive to a single Beneficiary and is granted to all Beneficiaries if certain conditions are met.

 ### Grant Of Rights Conditions For The Beneficiary

 * The Beneficiary must not be a Corrupted Entity.